Musa Toure

-Musa Toure (born 12 November 2005) is an Australian professional soccer player who plays as a striker for Danish Superliga club Randers FC.
+Musa Touré (born 12 November 2005) is an Australian professional soccer player who plays as a striker for Macarthur and the Australia under-20 national team.

 Early life

-Musa Toure was born on 12 November 2005 in Darwin, Australia and is of Liberian descent.
-His parents, Amara and Mawa Toure, were originally from Frelah, a town in the Salala District of Liberia, before having to flee from the Second Liberian Civil War on 23 May 1990.
+Touré was born on 12 November 2005 in Darwin, Australia and is of Liberian descent.
+His parents, Amara and Mawa Touré, were originally from Frelah, a town in the Salala District of Liberia, before having to flee from the Second Liberian Civil War on 23 May 1990.
 His family sought refuge in Conakry, Guinea where his two elder brothers were born and eventually settled in Adelaide, South Australia on 26 November 2004.

-Raised in the suburbs of Croydon, Musa played football with his two older brothers, Al Hassan and Mohamed, both of whom became professional footballers.
+Raised in the suburbs of Croydon, Touré played football with his two older brothers, Al Hassan and Mohamed, both of whom became professional footballers.
 His father frequently coached them in a local park close to their home, nurturing their talents and mentality from his experiences as a semi-professional in Guinea and Liberia.
-Alongside his brothers, Musa played for Croydon Kings as a junior before transferring to Adelaide United in their youth system.
+Alongside his brothers, he played for Croydon Kings as a junior before transferring to Adelaide United in their youth system.
 He was considered the most gifted out of the three by Croydon's U18 coach, Steve Pepper.